Is Bitcoin the answer to sending money overseas inexpensively?

 While there are various ways to send money overseas, perhaps the best way to send money overseas is using bitcoin or other established cryptocurrencies.
 Using a P2P marketplace or local bitcoin exchange, you can quickly gain access to crypto to use for remittance payments or sell it if you are on the receiving end of the transaction.

 While these remittance companies manage to reach some parts of the world that struggle without access to stable traditional banking, they often rely on personal payment pickups, local agents, and workers on the ground.
-In the digital age, this kind of business model lacks efficiency; it also struggles with major events like the recent pandemic.
-While travel restrictions and even banks struggle to deal with cross-border payments to some degree, digital payment solutions and cryptocurrencies can continue confirming transactions without breaking a metaphorical sweat.
+In the digital age, this business model lacks efficiency and struggles with significant events like the recent pandemic.
+However, while travel restrictions and even banks struggle to deal with cross-border payments to some degree, digital payment solutions and cryptocurrencies can continue confirming transactions without breaking a metaphorical sweat.

-In short, when it comes to traditional remittances, price and speed are the most significant issues.
+In short, price and speed are the most significant issues when it comes to traditional remittances.

 Using PayPal to Send Money Overseas